Monadical-SAS/monadical.com/README.md

 ## Stack

 The static site generator is build using Flask + Jinja2 and wget to save the output as static html.

+## UI Test

+Right now I must test every change in the next resolutions:

+* IPad Landscape and Portrait
+* IPhone Portrait
+* Medium devices in Landscape and Portrait
+* Other small devices in Portrait

+For desktop we must test in every resolution from 1920px to 500px.
+Or at least 800px to 500px.